Gender and Cultural Studies -- Postgraduate projects

 This thesis explores the psychosomatic relationship between feelings – particularly of lust, disgust, disorientation and anxiety – and bodily fluids, their movements, secretions, pulsations, ebbs and flows.
 I argue that this relationship is psychosomatic because feelings and fluids are neither purely of the flesh nor “divined” by consciousness but are, rather, mingled and render one another intelligible.
 Drawing largely on the work of Alphonso Lingis, Michel Serres and Elisabeth Wilson, I aim to get at the pulsating heart of feeling, to probe the queasy gut, to make sense of the perspiratory pores and the weeping eyes, to attune to the nervously full bladder.
 In the first section of the thesis, I focus on “queer” feelings of disorientation and anxiety in relation to experiences of sweating, breathing and those peculiar experiences of feeling butterflies in the stomach.
 The sensations of butterflies in the stomach exemplify how feelings often mix with, infuse and can distort one another.
 The weight and specificity of a feeling is, in this sense, always situational.
 In the fourth and fifth chapters, I turn my attention to the headiness of specific bodily fluids.
 With an emphasis on breath and sweat, I explore the ways in which bodies feel, and are effectuated, moved or “thrown” by certain aromas and stenches.
 I call this process “smelling feeling”.
 Geared towards the lived experiences of queer people, these chapters mark an attempt to extend and supplement the project of queer phenomenology, and to further explore the ways in which non-visual phenomena can both inspire and enervate erotic feeling.
 In the second section of the thesis I consider more thoroughly erotic feelings of lust and their intelligibility through psychosomatic processes of salivation, perspiration, tumescence, lubrication and olfaction.
 The final chapter offers a study of the erotics of urine, its texture, variable aromas and its erotic transaction as a “queer” sexual practice.
 Throughout the thesis I draw on work carried out in the scholarly fields of phenomenology (and indeed queer phenomenology), queer theory, affect theory, the biological sciences, sensory theory or, in general, studies of embodiment.
 I also draw on narrations of lived experience (through both prose and poetry) and empirical research done within “queer” communities.

-Desirous investments: an examination of the relationship between participants in Sydney's drag king scene
+Invested communities: an examination of Sydney's drag king scene

 Constructing Celebrity Chefs